RSS-Bridge/rss-bridge/docs/06_Helper_functions/index.md

+# BridgeAbstract

+These helpers are available inside all child classes of `BridgeAbstract` (i.e. bridges).
+You can access them on `$this`.

-# getInput
+## getInput
-The `getInput` function is used to receive a value for a parameter, specified in `const PARAMETERS`
+The `BridgeAbstract::getInput` method is used to receive a value for a parameter, specified in `const PARAMETERS`

 ```PHP
 $this->getInput('your input name here');